liangbingzhao/liangbingzhao.github.io/_news/announcement_1.md

 ---
 layout: post
+title: A long announcement with details
-date: 2025-1-22
+date: 2023-12-19
-inline: true
+inline: True
 related_posts: false
 ---

-One paper is accepted by ICLR!
+One paper is accepted by Electronics!